APImetrics/APIm-CLI/docs/webhooks.md

       (required) Name of project.

   -p, --project-id=<value>
-      ID of project to read.
+      ID of project to modify.
 Overrides apimetrics config project set.
+Can be found in the Project Settings web page under the admin section or by using the command `apimetrics projects --columns name,id`.

   --alert=<option>...
       (required) Fire webhook on these result types.